machadodj/machadodj.github.io/contact/index.md

 5. If your question is about applying to become a student, perhaps in one of our graduate programs in bioinformatics, you should first check the details on UNC Charlotte's website.
 For example, [click here](https://cci.charlotte.edu/academics/bioinformatics/bioinformatics-ms-program/) to read about our Master's in bioinformatics and [click here](https://gradadmissions.charlotte.edu/programs/bioinformatics-and-computational-biology-phd#:~:text=The%20Ph.,worldwide%20in%20academia%20and%20industry) to read about the Ph.D. program on bioinformatics and computational biology.

 We're eager to connect with individuals who share our passion for phyloinformatics, and we look forward to hearing from you.
 Your thoughtful approach will undoubtedly make our interaction more fruitful.
 Let's embark on this exciting journey together!

-{% include section.html %}

-### <i class="fas fa-exclamation"></i>Acknowledgement

-We acknowledge the Catawba, Waxhaw, Cheraw, and Sugeree peoples, who are the traditional custodians of the land that The University of North Carolina at Charlotte is located, and, as many of us are settlers, migrants, or descendants of those forcefully brought to this land, we are here because this land is colonized.
-We would also like to recognize the many enslaved and indentured peoples who were forced to dedicate their labor to the construction of what is now Mecklenburg County.
-To these peoples and their descendants, we acknowledge the grave injustices inflicted on them and recognize the indelible mark of their labor on the creation of the space in which we gather today.

-{:.center}
-{% include link.html type="external" icon="" text="Learn more" link="https://native-land.ca/" style="button" %}